Lincoln County named for President Abraham Lincoln

 Oscar Verner Peterson gave his life in World War 11 and was awarded the Medal of Honor for actions in Battle of Coral Sea May 7 1942, died from injuries on May 13 1942 and was buried at sea is recognized and given grave marker from the Federal Government, Medal of Honor ceremony held at Richfield April 3 2010 at the Richfield Cemetery with a military rifle salute.

 Lincoln County was created on March 18 1895 from a corner of Blaine County formerly a part of Alturas County, which no longer exists.
-Gooding, Jerome and Minidoka took over half of the original Lincoln County and left Lincoln County only the North Central portion of the original area.
+Gooding, Jerome and Minidoka took over half of the original Lincoln County and left Lincoln County only the North Central portion of the original area consisting of 1208 square miles.
 Lincoln County was named after President Abraham Lincoln, who's administration established Idaho Territory.
 The County seat is Shoshone and lies in the SW portion of the county by the Little Wood River, the UPRR, at the intersection of US 93 and US 201.

-Lincoln County includes the small farming communities of Dietrich, Richfield formerly named Alberta and Shoshone formerly called Naples.
+Lincoln County includes the small farming communities of Dietrich, Richfield formerly named Alberta, named after Alberta Strunk, the first child to be born at the new town-site, and Shoshone formerly called Naples.
 Agriculture mainly hay, grain and Livestock.
 County mostly formed on desert and lava.

 Early county land marks, Black Butte in the lava bed where Shoshone Ice Caves are located.
 Mammoth Cave located 1.5 mi west of State Highway 75 close to Shoshone Ice Caves.
 Notch Butte 3 mi S of Shoshone, remnant of a volcano.
 Sand Butte, volcanic cone situated 44 mi SW of Arco and 16 mi NE of Richfield.
 Spud Butte an isolated butte in a area of lava resembles a huge potatoe.
 Star Lake lies in the extreme S central part of the county and has 5 arms that suggests a star.
 Twin Buttes sits in the NE part of the county in broken lava beds, it consists of two distinct summits with a common base.
 Twin Oaks is in the NW corner and is the highest point in Lincoln County.
 It was named because of two similar oak trees.